Symanto/howto-api/survey-solution-api.md

-# How to use the symanto Survey Solution API
+# How to use the Symanto Insight Platform API

 We will describe some use cases on how to use our API.
 If you want access to our services please contact us.